Murtaza-2x/Team6-YHROCU-workflow/README.md

    Create a new MySQL database (e.g., rocu).

    Run any provided SQL migrations or create tables manually.
-Tables typically include:
-    - tasks
-    - projects
-    - task_assigned_users

-    Ensure the tasks table has a created_by column (VARCHAR(255)) to store the Auth0 user ID.

 3. **Configure environment variables**:

-   Use .env if provided or create a new .env file.
+   Use .env provided or create a new .env file if not.

    Add your database credentials, Auth0 credentials, and any other sensitive info.

-4. **Set up your web server**:
+4. **Set up your web server if not using XAMPP**:

   Configure your Apache/nginx document root to point to the project folder (or a public subdirectory if you have one).